PierreChouteau/ToneCrafter/README.md

 * In a second step, I tried to implement the LSTM network, but there are still some problems to solve...
 It looks like the model function on the STM32 card, but when I try it in real-time using the embedded microphone, the effect is not as expected.
 It sounds more like a robot voice than a distortion...
 See this part [here](https://github.com/PierreChouteau/ToneCrafter/tree/main/Software/Implementation%20on%20STM32/ToneCrafter%20on%20STM).

+*For a more in-depth version of what has been done this year, see the [project report](https://github.com/PierreChouteau/ToneCrafter/blob/main/Report/2022/%5BFR%5D_Final_Report_2022.pdf) available in French.*